jpetitcolas/jpetitcolas.github.com/_posts/2017-01-26-yarn-npm-install-within-docker-container.md

 ---
 layout: post
 title: "Npm (or Yarn) Install within a Docker Container, the Right Way"
+excerpt: "Docker is awesome.
+Yet, it brings some common pitfalls, especially when you need to handle file permissions correctly, or need to use SSH.
+Here are some solutions to counter these issues."
 illustration: "/img/docker.svg"
+illustration_thumbnail: "/img/docker.svg"
 ---

 Working as a web agency (or more specifically at [marmelab](https://www.marmelab.com), as an innovation workshop), we have to deal with several different customers and projects.
 Each of these projects has its own set of technologies, and sometimes, their own version requirements.
 Installing concurrently all these heterogeneous components would be a nightmare.

 Fortunately, Docker exists.
 Docker containers are a kind of very light virtual machines (let be simple for this post).
 They have a lot of advantages, the best one being probably the Docker repository.
 It provides a wide range of ready-to-use components.
 Either you need a [WordPress](https://hub.docker.com/_/wordpress/) or a [Golang server](https://hub.docker.com/_/golang/), we can simply download the related Docker image and we are ready to go.